 Material needed: Max 3 Metres String or Wool, Cloth in each colour, Scissors, Tobacco, Herbs, Candle

 Each colour represents a different direction and thus quality.

-Start with the Yellow (East), then White or Black (North), then Red (West), then Blue (South).
+Start with the Yellow (East), then White (North), then Red (West), then Blue (South).
 Optionally another 13 in Green for the Earth.
 You will finish one colour/direction/prayer blessing (all 13 prayers of one colour) before moving onto the next colour/direction prayer blessing.
 You can take a break whenever you need to.

 Yellow/ the East - TLAHUIZTLAMPA: Yellowing, where dwells QUETZALCOATL, the beautiful twin symbolizing intelligence, knowledge and wisdom.
 It is the place of light.
 Brightness and confidence to emerge decisively whenever darkness falls on.
 Security and kindness radiate.. place of the Rising Sun, new Beginnings, new Birth, the Seed, the Dawn, the coming of Light..

 White /the North - MICTLAMPA: White, where dwells TEZCATLIPOCA "the smoking mirror" Mictlancihuatl and Mictlantecuhtli, the lords of the dead, is the place of our ancestral genetic memory.
 Place of rest and stillness, place of ancestors, gives a sense of deep reflection and spirit of constant renewal. place of our Ancestors, prayer, the Chanupa and the white Buffalo Woman.